 Who is it for?

-It is also ideal for organisations whose needs assessment identifies a requirement for additional first aid training (e.g. due to having employees with a disability or medical condition).
+It includes training on specific injuries and illnesses and is ideal for organisations whose needs assessment identifies a requirement for additional first aid training (e.g. due to having employees with a medical condition).

 Course content includes:

-Our first aid at work course covers the content specified in the Health and Safety (First Aid) Regulations 1981.
+Our first aid at work course covers the content specified by the Health and Safety Executive (HSE) and Health and Safety Executive Northern Ireland (HSENI).

 It gives learners the first aid skills to help someone who: